rigoneri/Syte3/react-app/README.md

 -   [ ] Port DB from MongoDB to DynamoDB
 -   [ ] Add Cache Layer
 -   [ ] Rewrite API
--   [ ] Setup CloudFormation templates andDeploy to AWS
+-   [ ] Setup CloudFormation templates and Deploy to AWS